dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Selecting Startup Disk doesn't apply correctly

-If you're having issues with Start Up disk correctly applying your new boot entry, this is most likely caused by a missing DevicePathsSupported in your I/O Registry.
+If you're having issues with Startup Disk correctly applying your new boot entry, this is most likely caused by a missing `DevicePathsSupported` in your I/O Registry.
 To resolve this, ensure you are using `PlatformInfo -> Automatic -> True`

 Example of missing `DevicePathsSupported`: